johnkangcurd/test-file-creator/readme.md

 2. Copy the JAR file from the target directory onto the deployment server
 3. Start the embedded server by running: java -jar file-tester.jar

-This will start the server on port 8080.
+This will start the server on port 8080. team two

 Enjoy, please!